FagnerMartinsBrack/medium-watcher/README.md

 ### How to use it

+1. Fork this project
-Fork this project, add your own environment variables to Github Actions Env Vars (https://github.com/you_user/your_project/settings/variables/actions) and to the `.env` hidden file to be able to run this locally:
+2. Add your own environment variables to Github Actions (https://github.com/you_user/your_project/settings/variables/actions)
+3. Add the same variables to an `.env` file hidden in the root to be able to test the project locally:

 ```sh
 export MEDIUM_FEED_URL=https://fagnerbrack.com/feed